India tells Pakistan to stop state-sponsored cross-border terrorism | Law-Order

-India said on Tuesday that Pakistan, a country in dire economic situation, should stop state-sponsored cross-border terrorism and end institutionalised violation of human rights of its minority and other communities.
+India on Tuesday hit out at Pakistan, a country in dire economic situation but provided pensions to dreaded and listed terrorists out of state funds, and asked Islamabad to stop state-sponsored cross-border terrorism.

-Using its Right of Reply under the Agenda Item 2 at the 46th Session of the Human Rights Council in response to a statement by Pakistan's representative, India slammed Pakistan for deliberately misusing the forum for its malicious propaganda against New Delhi.
+Using its Right of Reply at the ongoing 46th Session of the Human Rights Council in response to a statement by Pakistan's representative, India said Pakistan should also end institutionalised violation of human rights of its minority and other communities in the country.

+India also slammed Pakistan for deliberately misusing the Council for its malicious propaganda against the country.

 ''Pakistan, a country in dire economic situation, will be well advised to stop wasting time of the Council and its mechanisms, stop state-sponsored cross-border terrorism and end institutionalised violation of human rights of its minority and other communities,'' said Pawankumar Badhe, First Secretary of India's Permanent Mission in Geneva.